 Once you have signed up, it is important that you keep your commitment to the best of your ability.
 If you are unable to keep your commitment, please remove your name from the calendar so that others may sign up.

 2. STOCK A FRIDGE

-NOCF receives donations from the community as a way of providing assistance to folks that would like to be a part of the movement without the means to do so.
-Simply put, this offering back to our community looks like fridge purchases and repairs, supplies for powering and sheltering fridges, assistance in covering electricity bills, purchasing of hand sanitizer and dispensers, operating costs, etc. NOCF has recently begun to contract and invest in BIPOC local artists to beautify the fridges and their shelters as well as include and support the supplies for community chefs looking to make consistent bulk donations of prepared meals.
-While monetary donations are welcome and received either via our GoFundMe or our Venmo account @NO-CF, we also welcome the offerings of other resources from our community.
-If you’d like to know more about how to support the Community Fridges, please contact us!”
+NOCF receives monetary donations from the community as a way of providing assistance to folks that would like to be a part of the movement without the means to do so.
+Simply put, this offering back to our community looks like fridge purchases and repairs, supplies for powering and sheltering fridges, assistance in covering electricity bills, purchasing of hand sanitizer and dispensers, operating costs, etc. NOCF also contracts and invests in BIPOC local artists to beautify the fridges and their shelters as well as include.
+NOCF funds also go to buy ingredients for chefs who are cooking for the fridges.
+BIPOC chefs can also receive a stipend for the time they spend cooking.

 NOCF also occasionally requires donated fridges as well.
 Please visit the contact form if you have a clean and functional fridge to donate.

 If you are a food establishment and wish to make regular donations that require pick ups, click here to make contact.

 6. PAID WORK

 The NOCF community gathers funds through donations to pay local BIPOC technicians and artists to maintain and beautify the community fridges of new Orleans.